Constrained Polynomial Zonotopes: Numerical Example

 \section{Numerical Example}

-For the numerical experiments, we implemented CPZs in the MATLAB toolbox CORA \cite{Althoff2015a}.
-The implementation will be made publicly available with the next CORA release.
+For the numerical experiments, we implemented CPZs in the MATLAB toolbox CORA \cite{Althoff2015a}, which is available at \url{https://cora.in.tum.de}.
 All computations are carried out on a 2.9GHz quad-core i7 processor with 32GB memory.

-One often occurring task in set-based computing is to calculate for a given initial set the map of a nonlinear function.
-We demonstrate with a numerical example how CPZs can be used to tightly enclose sets resulting from nonlinear maps.
+One often occurring task in set-based computing is to calculate the image of a given initial set under a nonlinear function.
+We demonstrate by a numerical example that with CPZs the image can be computed exactly if the nonlinear function is polynomial.
 Let us consider the nonlinear function